vinibispo/ruby-lsp/static_docs/not.md

 ### `not`

 Inverts the following boolean expression.
-Has a lower precedence than `!`
+Has a lower precedence than `!`.
+[Read more](static_docs/descriptions/not.md)